KassieXie/MSBA-6070/README.md

 ## Packages Installed
 Python packages:
-all sorts of packages including numpy, sklearn, and so on.
+all sorts of packages including numpy, pandas, sklearn, and so on.

 - The codes include installing packages are already embeded in this notebook.
 It shouldn't have problem if you run my code step by step.